-On December 16, 2011, the EPA announced final standards to reduce emissions of toxic air pollutants from new and existing coal- and oil-fired electric utility steam generating units (EGUs) in all 50 states and U.S. territories.
+On December 16, 2011, the EPA announced final standards to reduce emissions of toxic air pollutants from new and existing coal- and oil-fired power plants in all 50 states and U.S. territories.
 MATS established technology-based emission rate standards that reflect the level of hazardous air pollutant (HAP) emissions that had been achieved by the best-performing sources.
 These HAPs include mercury (Hg), non-mercury metals (such as arsenic (As), chromium (Cr), and nickel (Ni)), and acid gases, including hydrochloric acid (HCl) and hydrofluoric acid (HF).
-EPA provided the maximum 3-year compliance period so sources were generally required to comply no later than April 16, 2015.
-Some sources obtained a one-year extension from their state permitting authority, allowed under the CAA, and so, were required to comply with the final rule by April 16, 2016.
+EPA provided the maximum 3-year compliance period, so sources were generally required to comply no later than April 16, 2015.
+Some sources obtained a one-year extension from their state permitting authority, allowed under the CAA so were required to comply with the final rule by April 16, 2016.

 - Acid Rain Program (ARP)

 - Interstate Air Pollution Transport

 - Cross-State Air Pollution Rule Update (CSAPR Update)

 - Revised CSAPR Update